 Several studies have highlighted the error rates of credit reports for Americans.
 An online survey from Zogby Interactive showed that 37% of consumers who ordered a credit report found some error within the report when they looked at it.
 Even worse, half of those people reported problems having the reports corrected when they tried themselves without a credit report dispute attorney.

-Some of the common types of credit errors are identity theft accounts, mixed credit files or mixed-up files, and wrong information about your account.
+Some of the common types of credit errors, mixed credit files or mixed-up files, and wrong information about your account.